domi021/clippy/README.md

 Installation

-    1Clone this repository to your local machine: git clone https://github.com/domi021/clippy.git
+    1 Clone this repository to your local machine: git clone https://github.com/domi021/clippy.git

     2. Open your browser (Chrome/Zen) and go to your extensions management page (e.g., `chrome://extensions/`).